rocket-pool/docs.rocketpool.net/docs/guides/testnet/mainnet.md

 You will need to redo some of the installation steps including:

 - Create the `/srv/rocketpool` folder and its skeleton framework, and set the permissions properly
-- Get the latest release versions of the Execution (ETH1) and Consensus (ETH2), and Validator client binaries
+- Get the latest release versions of the Execution and Consensus, and Validator client binaries
 - Set the **`ExecStart` string** in the services (**use the mainnet configuration defined in the installation guide!)**
 - Get the latest CLI and Daemon binaries
 - Get the latest configuration files from the installer archive, put them into `/srv/rocketpool`, and adjust them to match your node's setup